MarkPearlCoZa/Blog_General/_posts/2015-08-10-Four-Stages-Of-Naming.md

 ### Moving from four to six stages ###

-Understanding and embracing stage based naming is a liberating experience that has had a huge impact on the code I write.
-In early 2016 I saw a new take on naming stages that took things to the next level.
+Understanding and embracing stage based naming is a liberating experience that has a huge impact on the code I have written.
+In early 2016 I saw a new take on naming stages that enhanced the original four stages of naming.
 Instead of four stages, [Arlo Belshee](https://twitter.com/arlobelshee) proposed six stages.

 <img class="img-responsive center-block" alt="Six Stages of Naming" src="{{ site.url }}/assets/images/Naming-Six-Stages.png">

-One aspect I really like about Arlo's model is the indication that refactoring starts at the "does the right thing" stage.
-My own experiences lead me to believe that while I'm trying to get something to work names typically sit in the "precisely named" or "honest & complete" stages.
-Once things are working, I then typically put on my refactoring hat, and at that point names transition to reveal intent and meaning.
+What I really like about Arlo's model is his indication of where structural refactoring starts.
+This aligns with my own experiences with naming:

+- While I'm trying to get something to work names typically reach the "precisely named" stage.
+- Once things are working, I then put on my refactoring hat, at which point names transition to reveal intent.

 ### Naming is emergent

-Another attribute that I have noticed with naming is that it is an emergent process.
-I would love to be able to name things immediately at the "Meaningful" or "Domain Abstraction" stage.
-Alas, my brain does not work that way.
-Instead, I'm quite happy to start off with nonsense names, and then allow the names to progress through each stage.
+One aspect that I have noticed with regards to naming is that it is typically an emergent process.
+I would love to be able to name things immediately at the "Meaningful" or "Domain Abstraction" stage, alas, my brain does not work that way!
+Instead, I'm quite happy to start off with nonsense names, and then allow good names to emerge as I progress through each stage.

 <img class="img-responsive" alt="Naming is emergent" src="{{ site.url }}/assets/images/Naming-Emergent.jpg">

 For instance, I might start with a variable that holds a number.
-I might initially name the variable "x" (nonsense stage).
-Then realizing that "n" is a number and is representing money, I would probably rename it to "amount" (potentially honest & complete?).
-With time I may realize that the amount actually is not just any amount, but in fact it is a sum of a set of values, at that point amount gets renamed to "total" and so the name continues to emerge as it progresses through each stage.
+I might initially name the variable "n" (nonsense stage).
+Then realizing that "n" is a number and is representing money, I would likely rename it to "amount" (potentially honest & complete stage?).
+With time I may realize that the amount actually is not just any amount, but in fact it is a sum of a set of values, at that point amount gets renamed to "total" and so the meaningful name continues to emerge.

 <blockquote>
-x => (time to think) => value => (time to think) => total
+n => (time to think) => value => (time to think) => total
 </blockquote>

 ### Naming impacts design

-An aspect of naming that I have noticed is that names impact design.
+Another aspect of naming that I have noticed is that it has a very real impact on  design.
 Recently I was working on a piece of code where a class was named badly.
-Without getting into the specifics, whenever we were worked on code impacted by that class we seemed to get tripped up.
-A good indication of a bad name is that it is hard to explain what the thing is doing to others.
+Without getting into the specifics, whenever we worked on the code using the badly named class we got tripped up.
+We found it hard to make insights into the design and found it hard to explain to others.
+If it is hard to explain to others what something is doing without going into great detail you may be suffering from a bad name.

 <img class="img-responsive" alt="Naming impacts design" src="{{ site.url }}/assets/images/Naming-Design.jpg">

-After a while we had some insights into a better name for that class.
+With this specific class, we made a conceptual breakthrough and came up with a better name for it.
 A simple change in the name of the class changed what we felt the intent of the class should be.
-It also made it easier to explain to others.
-This led us to do some adjustments to the class that further impacted the design.
+This led us to do some adjustments to the class that further impacted the design - it also made it a lot easier to explain to others what the class did.

-After further discussion with business users we discovered that we had misunderstood the business process.
-The class was doing the wrong thing.
-Identifying a better name for the process led to a better name for the class.
-This led to further adjustments that ultimately helped us make design breakthroughs.

-Names of things impact design!
+Simply put, names of things impact design!

 ### To sum it up

 Next time you are writing code, be aware of the names you give things.
-Be conscious of what stage each thing is currently at in terms of it' naming.
-As you uncover meaningful names your design and solution will impacted for good.
+Be conscious of what stage each variable, method, class or function is currently at in terms of it's naming.
+As you uncover meaningful names your design and solution will be impacted for good.
 Happy naming!

 <blockquote>
 To name something correctly gives us a certain amount of power over it - M. Scott Peck (People of the Lie)